TabithaChelagat/COVID-19_SQL_Portfolio_Project/README.md

 - This data underscores the significance of continued efforts to mitigate the spread of the virus and improve healthcare measures worldwide.

-***Total death count per continent***
+***2. Maximum total death count per continent***

 This query retrieves the maximum total death count for each continent from the table "CovidDeaths", excludes null values, groups the data by continent, and lists the results in descending order.

 ```
 Select continent, MAX(cast(Total_deaths as int)) as TotalDeathCount